rlivings39/learning-ai/python-lessons/README.md

 These can be combined `def f(*args, **kwargs)`

 Tuples and dicts can be expanded into multiple arguments / keyword arguments `f(data, *the_tuple, **the_dict)`

+## lambdas

+Lambdas allow you to define functions in an expression `lambda x,y,...: expr(x,y,...)`

+## Nesting functions and closures

+Nesting a function definition inside another and returning it results in a closure as dependent variables are captured and kept alive for the returned function.
+This also happens for lambdas.
+The capture appears to be by reference.

+Closures are useful for callbacks, delayed evaluation, and decorators